 7. Epistaxis

-8. The blurring of vision owing to retinal changes
+8. Blurring of vision owing to retinal changes

 9. Angina pectoris